pudly/schmopera-hugo/content/articles/are-the-good-old-days-of-opera-really-gone.md

 ---
-title: Are the good old days of opera really gone?
+title: "Are the good old days of opera really gone?"
 ---

 Are the good old days really gone?